ChrFrohn/MSTeams-PhoneNumberMgmt/README.md

 - Create an Azure Automation Account
 - Create a SQL table using the SQL query - [CreateTables.sql](https://github.com/ChrFrohn/MSTeams-PhoneNumberMgmt/blob/main/CreateTables.sql) found in this reposistory
 - Create a Service Principal in Entra and assign SQL write permission - [How To](https://www.christianfrohn.dk/2022/04/17/using-azure-service-principal-to-run-powershell-script-on-azure-sql-server-managed-instance/)
--
-- Find the "$OUs" variable in the script and then all the OU's in Active Directory you want to process.
-- Create a task schedule for the script "EnableAndAssignPhoneNumber.ps1"
+- Create a Runbook in the Automation with the PowerShell script [DB-Maintenance.ps1](https://github.com/ChrFrohn/MSTeams-PhoneNumberMgmt/blob/main/DB-Maintenance.ps1)
-- Create a task schedule for the script "DB-Maintenance.ps1"
+- Create a Runbook in the Automation with the PowerShell script [EnableAndAssignPhoneNumber.ps1](https://github.com/ChrFrohn/MSTeams-PhoneNumberMgmt/blob/main/EnableAndAssignPhoneNumber.ps1)

 ---------------------------------------------------- -------------------------- -------------------------- --------------------------